truenas/middleware/docs/userguide/index.rst

 NFS
 ---

 Network File System (NFS) is a protocol for sharing files on a network.
-Before configuring this service, you should first create your NFS Shares in Sharing
+Before configuring this service, you should first create your NFS Shares in
-→ Unix (NFS) Shares → Add Unix (NFS) Share.
-After configuring this service, go to Services → Control Panel to start the service.
+:menuselection:`Sharing --> Unix (NFS) Shares --> Add Unix (NFS) Share`.
+After configuring this service, go to :menuselection:`Services --> Control Panel` to start the service.

 Starting this service will open the following ports on the FreeNAS® system: